ibm-cloud-docs/Cloudant/tutorials/revoke-instance-url-style-credential.md

 {{site.data.keyword.cloudantfull}} legacy credentials.
 As expected, deleting the service credential effectively revokes access for any applications that use those credentials.
 {: shortdesc}

-Revoking a credential that is tied to your instance only works if the instance is in a resource group.
-This tutorial is not for instances in Cloud Foundry.
-If you want to revoke a credential that is tied to your instance, you must first migrate the instance to a resource group.
-For more information, see [Migrating Cloud Foundry service instances and apps to a resource group](/docs/account?topic=account-migrate) or [Resource Groups FAQ](/docs/Cloudant?topic=Cloudant-faq-ibm-cloud-resource-groups).
-{: attention}

 Service credentials were not always handled like this though.
 Before 15 January 2021, creating a new service credential would always produce the same {{site.data.keyword.cloudant_short_notm}} legacy credential username and password combination.